mi-kaneyon/coco-data/coco-corrector/README.md

 # update(1st Aug 2023)
 - simple CLI command version is released.
 - no sample image display, convert file data only.

+# Add adv
+- It is able to check image path
+- converting image actual path from coco annotator path.